jeffmerrick/typeframe/website/docs/px-88/software-setup/boot-splash.md

 # Customize the Boot Splash Screen

 The Raspberry Pi displays a boot splash screen during startup.
 You can customize this screen to show a Typeframe-themed image or any other image of your choice.
-You can also hide it completely in `raspi-config` if you'd prefer.
+You can also hide it completely in `raspi-config` if you prefer.

 ### 1. Change Boot Splash Image